Bees are awesome creatures and beekeeping an experience to have.

 The importance of bees and beekeeping

-Beekeeping is very beneficial in areas such as health, environment, economy, research etc. Amongst some of the general importance of bees and beekeeping are as follows.
+Beekeeping is very beneficial in areas such as health, environment, economy, research etc. Among some of the general importance of bees and beekeeping are as follows.

 Beeswax is another essential product of beekeeping with a lot of commercial significance.
-It is used in cosmetics and the medical industry.
+They use them in cosmetics and the medical industry.
 It is also used as a coating for cheese and a food additive.

 Bees are very essential to food production as they help pollination.
 They are very good pollinators and so are used effectively in agroforestry and other agricultural cropping systems.